coleeastman/coleeastman/README.md

 # 🦸‍♂️ **About Me:**
 🚀 Welcome to my GitHub!
 I'm Cole Eastman from Pleasanton, CA, and I started my programming journey back in 2021.
-I’m interested in software engineering and how technology shapes and influences the world.
-Passionate about building, learning, and continuously improving throughout school work, projects, and internships.
+I’m passionate about building, learning, and continuously improving throughout school work, personal projects, and internships.

 # 🎓 **School:**
 📚 I’m currently an undergraduate senior at Arizona State University pursuing a degree in Computer Science.
 Throughout my studies, I've taken a variety of courses such as: